Jensen-Mourat/js-sanitizer/README.md

 However there are some use cases where one is forced to use them, i.e to run a function which is written as a string.

-This library is written for the sole purpose of reducing the security risks associated with running a function from a string by trying to sanitize the string and preventing access to any global/window variable.
+This library is written for the sole purpose of reducing the security risks associated with running a function from a string.
+This is done by trying to sanitize the string, in this case preventing access to any global/window variable inside the string.
 Under the hood this library forces the function in a scope where the global/window variables are undefined.

 ⚠️ DISCLAIMER: ⚠️ I do not claim this library to be 100% safe (or even close), use at your own risk.